oolongtengu/free-python-course/unit-2-functions/lesson-1-introduction-to-functions/README.md

 `def` tells python that you are defining a function.
 Then you give it a name (my_function in this example).

 In parenthesis, you see two parameters.
 You can have as many or as few as you want.
 Note that order matters (has to match the order of the function call).
 These are parameters the function receives as input to process.
 Note the keyword `return` in the function defintion.
 That means this function is going to have an output.
+When we get to the function call, we can see what happens to the output.

 The function call is going to look similar to the function definition.